canonical/launchpad-manual/docs/developer/explanation/page-tests.rst

 Read ``lib/zope/testbrowser/README.txt`` or the `online version <https://zopetestbrowser.readthedocs.io/en/latest/>`_, to find out everything you can do with the testbrowser.

-Read ``lib/canonical/launchpad/testing/pages.py`` to find out how you can use page testing helpers.
+Read ``lib/lp/testing/pages.py`` to find out how you can use page testing helpers.

-Read ``lib/canonical/launchpad/pagetests/README.txt`` to find out how to run page tests and the available configured users.
-These are the highlights.
+These are the key points on running page tests:

 -   Open a page using browser.open():